Stutchbury/InputEvents/README.md

 Although this library is primarily for physical inputs, all it really cares about is the pin(s).
 So if you have a digital input, use an [`EventSwitch`](docs/EventSwitch.md) or [`EventButton`](docs/EventButton.md) and for an analog input, use an [`EventAnalog`](docs/EventAnalog.md).
 The [`EventEncoder`](docs/EventEncoder.md) could be connected to any encoder but I have not (yet) attached it to a motor...

-Since v1.5.0, buttons and switches can be attached to GPIO Expanders can be used with `EventButton` and `EventSwitch`.
+**Since v1.5.0**, buttons and switches can be attached to GPIO Expanders to be used with `EventButton` and `EventSwitch`.
 The button of the `EventEncoderButton` can also be connected via the GPIO Expander but the encoder itself will continue to rely on the underlying encoder library pin connections.
 Many thanks to [@leon-gh](https://github.com/leon-gh) for his contributon to this - much appreciated.

+**v1.5.2** added adapters for Adafruit's and Rob Tillaart's GPIO Expander libraries (MCP23017, PCF8574 & PCF8575).
+Thank you to [@HubertJH](https://github.com/hubertjh) for helping with the testing - much appreciated.

+Please see [GPIO Expander Adapter docs](docs/README.md#gpio-expander-adapter) for more details.

-Since v1.4.0 InputEvents uses a default (but optional) built in debouncer.
+**Since v1.4.0** InputEvents uses a default (but optional) built in debouncer.
 If you really want to, this can be substituted with a Debouncer of your choice via a DebounceAdapter.
 Continued thanks to Thomas Fredericks and his [Bounce2](https://github.com/thomasfredericks/Bounce2) library which inspired the original EventButton library!

 Paul Stoffregen's [Encoder](https://github.com/paulstoffregen/Encoder) library is the default for [`EventEncoder`](docs/EventEncoder.md) and [`EventButtonEncoder`](docs/EventEncoderButton.md) classes, so many, many thanks for releasing the code.

-Please see [Encoder Adapter Notes](docs/README.md#encoder-adapter-notes) on using encoder libraries and [additional notes](docs/README.md#notes-on-using-paul-stoffregens-encoder-library) on using PJRC's Encoder library with InputEvents.
+Please see [Encoder Adapter docs](docs/README.md#encoder-adapter) on using encoder libraries and [additional notes](docs/README.md#notes-on-using-paul-stoffregens-encoder-library) on using PJRC's Encoder library with InputEvents.

 Also a huge thanks to [@kfoltman](https://github.com/kfoltman) for genty guiding me towards 'better' solutions to issues I was having and the 'interesting' approaches I was trying.